NSoiffer/MathCAT/docs/users.md

 * ✓AutoZoomOut: true -- Auto zoom out of 2D exprs (use shift-arrow to force zoom out if unchecked).
   * `true`: if you are at the edge of a 2D expression (e.g., a fraction or superscript) and you try to move (left or right) out of it, then the move is allowed and the zoom level is set to that of the preceding/following item.
   * `false`: moving (left or right) past the edge of a 2D expression is not allowed; you need to zoom out (perhaps repeatedly) until you are not at an edge to be able to move (left or right).
+* CopyMathAS: Determines the format in which to copy the math content of the current navigation node (MathML, LaTeX, ASCIIMath, or Speech).

 ### Braille Options
 * ✓BrailleCode: [Nemeth]
   * Options: Any implemented braille code
   * Description: the braille math code to use
-  * Status: currently only Nemeth, UEB, and Vietnam are supported.
+  * Status: currently ASCIIMath, CMU, LaTeX, Nemeth, Swedish, UEB, and Vietnam are supported.
 Other braille code support will depend upon help from others.
 * ✓BrailleNavHighlight: [EndPoints]
   * Options: Off, FirstChar, EndPoints, All
   * Description:  highlight with dots 7 & 8 the currently selected navigation node